MSSM Higgs Boson Searches at the LHC: Benchmark Scenarios after the Discovery of a Higgs-like Particle: Benchmark Scenarios

 The value for the top quark mass used in the original benchmark scenarios~\cite{benchmark2,benchmark3} was chosen according to the experimental central value at that time.
 For the new scenarios we propose to substitute this value with the most up-to-date experimental central value $\mt=173.2\gev$ \cite{mt1732}.

 To analyze the benchmark scenarios discussed below, and to generate the MSSM Higgs predictions for the plots, we use {\tt FeynHiggs\,2.9.4}~\cite{feynhiggs,mhiggslong,mhiggsAEC,mhcMSSMlong}.
-Where relevant, values for the input parameters are quoted both in the on-shell scheme (suitable for {\tt FeynHiggs}), as well as in the \msbar\ scheme (that can readily be used by {\tt CPsuperH}~\cite{cpsh}).
-We also show the exclusion bounds (at $95\%$ C.L.) from direct Higgs searches, evaluated with {\tt HiggsBounds\,4.0.0-beta}~\cite{higgsbounds} (linked to {\tt FeynHiggs}) using a combined uncertainty on the SM-like Higgs mass of $\De \Mh = 3 \gev$ ($\De \MH = 3 \gev$ in the last scenario) when evaluating the limits.
+Where relevant, values for the input parameters are quoted both in the on-shell scheme (suitable for {\tt FeynHiggs}), as well as in the \msbar\ scheme.
+The latter set of parameters can readily be used by {\tt CPsuperH}~\cite{cpsh}.
+Using this code we have verified that these parameter settings lead to similar Higgs phenomenology. \footnote{For calculations of the Higgs branching ratios, there also exist other codes like {\tt HDECAY} \cite{hdecay}.
+The branching ratio predictions for the different scenarios are generally in good agreement between the different codes, and we use {\tt FeynHiggs} for simplicity.} ~We also show the exclusion bounds (at $95\%$ C.L.) from direct Higgs searches, evaluated with {\tt HiggsBounds\,4.0.0}~\cite{higgsbounds,HBmanual} (linked to {\tt FeynHiggs}).
+This code uses exclusion limits from LEP, the Tevatron, and the LHC (results presented up until the Moriond 2013 conference are included).
+In particular this includes the most sensitive limits from searches for neutral~\cite{HCP2012tautau,ATLASHtautau} and charged \cite{ChargedHiggs} MSSM Higgs bosons, and the combined limits on Higgs bosons with SM-like couplings \cite{ATLASdiscovery,CMSSMHiggs}.
+For a full list of included limits and references, we refer to Appendix A of \citere{HBmanual}.
+A combined uncertainty on the SM-like Higgs mass of $\De \Mh = 3 \gev$ ($\De \MH = 3 \gev$ in the last scenario) was used when evaluating the limits.
 While an estimate of the currently excluded region is given in this way, \footnote{ {\tt HiggsBounds} provides a compilation of cross section limits obtained from Higgs searches at LEP, the Tevatron and the LHC.
 For testing whether a particular parameter point of a considered model is excluded, first the search channel with the highest expected sensitivity for an exclusion is determined, and then the observed limit is confronted with the model predictions for this single channel only, see \citere{higgsbounds} for further details.} we would like to emphasize that a main point of this work is to encourage ATLAS and CMS to perform dedicated searches for MSSM Higgs bosons in these scenarios.